-If the deceased person was receiving a pension or benefit from the Department of Veterans' Affairs or Centrelink, the relevant agency should be notified of the death promptly (at least within 14 days).
+If the deceased person was receiving a pension or benefit from DVA or Centrelink, the relevant agency should be notified of the death promptly (at least within 14 days).
 This will help to avoid pension overpayments to the estate and ensure that any payments for entitled dependants are paid as soon as possible after the death.
 Information about bereavement payments can be found on the following pages.